ellisme81/Certification/README.md

 Cooking Certificates if you're interested.
-I'm a Michelin star * Chef. :)
+I'm a Michelin star * -- ONE star Michelin Chef only :)

-And I listen to the music too, incase you want to follow me on YouTube Music.
+And I listen to the music too, in case you want to follow me on YouTube Music.

 https://music.youtube.com/browse/UCrVHgK9AfVMm6HpnvDr97QQ

-Oh perhaps my new hobby is riding horse I'm working on getting my equestrian skill certified ;)
+Oh my new hobby is riding horse and I'm working on getting my basic equestrian skill certified ;)

 https://www.pbrcride.com/